-The biggest lie ever told to aspiring small business owners and entrepreneurs is that hard work guarantees success.
+The whitest lie ever told to aspiring small business owners and entrepreneurs is that hard work guarantees success.

 Hard work is vital to success, but it’s not the only quotient.
-Don’t listen when starry-eyed blog writers and charismatic airbrushed suits tell you that you can’t lose if you try hard enough.
-There are over 2.1 million small businesses in Australia, and a third of those will fail regardless of how hard they try.
+Perhaps your clients have listened when starry-eyed blog writers and charismatic airbrushed suits telling them that they can’t lose if they try hard enough.
+Well, there are over 2.1 million small businesses in Australia, and a third of those will fail regardless of how hard they try.
 It’s a morbid truth, but it’s a truth nonetheless.

 1. Not keeping track of changes to tax laws